Dilmperis/My_utility_codes/README.md

 14. Implement the loading from saved checkpoint (start_epoch, epochs) from the beginning because your training might crash.
     Save model, optimizer, epoch, best_metric.

+15. Use torch.compile(model) afters creating your model.
+It optimizes the training.
+But when you save the model, save the un-optimized.
+    Meaning: optimized_model = torch.compile(model) , but torch.save(model.state_dict, "ckpt.pt") !!!
 ---

 > Tip: Combine this checklist with tools like TensorBoard or Weights & Biases for better monitoring.